MFL Mission Statement

 The BSA MFL team

-The MFL department consists of 4 full-time teachers of French and a part-time teacher of German.
+The MFL department consists of 4 full-time teachers of French.

 The KS3 Learning Landscape in MFL